3 Key Pieces of a Successful Preceptor Training Program

 Preceptors are a crucial piece of many hospitals’ staff training programs.
 While placing attention on their education and development as mentors is often a priority, it can be overshadowed with attention to onboarding and training new staff members themselves.

-Melinda Pascual, RN, BSN, CPN, Manager, Clinical Education and Professional Development at Children’s Hospital of Orange County (CHOC), and Debbie Reid, MSN, RN-BC, CPON, Manager of Clinical Services Professional Development at Children’s Hospital Los Angeles (CHLA), shared the details of their organizations’ preceptor training programs.
-Three areas of focus can allow for a well-rounded training program.
+Melinda Pascual, RN, B.S.N., CPN, manager, Clinical Education and Professional Development at Children’s Hospital of Orange County (CHOC), and Debbie Reid, M.S.N., RN-BC, CPON, manager of Clinical Services Professional Development at Children’s Hospital Los Angeles (CHLA), shared the details of their organizations’ preceptor training programs.
+Three areas of focus create a well-rounded training program.

 CHLA utilizes two Pediatric Learning Solutions (PLS) online courses as the base for their preceptor training: Precepting: Preceptor Roles and Responsibilities v5.0 and Precepting Adult Learners v5.0.
 View the objectives for these courses.

 Following the prerequisite courses and workshop, preceptors receive training on CHLA’s competency validations via an online system.
-This provides an understanding as to what is needed to validate someone as competent and supports consistency in determining competency.
+This provides an understanding of what is needed to validate someone as competent and supports consistency in determining competency.

-CHOC uses the same PLS courses as a back-up for staff who need to begin precepting but are not able to attend an introductory workshop prior.
+CHOC uses the same PLS courses as a back-up for staff who need to begin precepting but are not able to attend an introductory workshop.

 “For example: Scooby Doo is one of the new employees who is always scared and nervous,” Reid said.
 “Their understanding of adult learning allows them to apply principles to their character throughout the day.”